 D) May just be a rancher, but you know a thing or two about fighting dirty!

 E) Recognize her as the woman you had the steamiest affair of your life with before she left you without any explanation.
 She may be your business rival now, but you didn’t get to be a tycoon without learning how to be ruthless with your enemies….

 F) Hope he convinces your ex-girlfriend that her real place is with you.

 If you answered mostly A:

 You are a true suspense villain.
 Cold, calculating and diabolical.
 The fact that you have no morals makes you a worthy adversary for any hero!
-You are usually found in such series as Harlequin Romantic Suspense, Harlequin Intrigue, Love Inspired Suspense and Carina, but you’ve been known to make an appearance in almost all the Harlequin lines.
+You are usually found in such series as Harlequin Romantic Suspense, Harlequin Intrigue, and Love Inspired Suspense, but you’ve been known to make an appearance in almost all the Harlequin lines.

 If you answered mostly B:

 You are a supernatural villain, most often found in the pages of Harlequin Nocturne and Carina.
 You may not be exactly human, but sometimes you have the same feelings as humans do.
 And what may be seen as villainous behavior by some might just be heroic behavior to others….